 - IDRC: In addition to jail time, a judge can order a driver to spend between 12 and 48 hours in an Intoxicated Driver Resource Center.

 - License suspension: For a first DUI conviction, drivers can lose their license for up to six months, depending on their BAC.
 A second conviction means a possible suspension of up to two years.
 A third conviction can mean losing one’s license for up to 8 years.
+Moreover, a license suspension can lead to job loss if the driver is unable to get to work by any other means.

 - Fine: Drivers face a fine of $250 to $400 for a first DUI offense.
 Drivers with a BAC of more than 0.10 can be fined between $300 and $500.
 A second offense, regardless of BAC, comes with a fine of $500 to $1,000.
 A third offense carries a fine of $1,000.

 - Surcharge: New Jersey charges a surcharge of $1,000 each year for three years upon conviction for DUI ($3,000 total).
-The same surcharge applies upon a second conviction.
+The same surcharge applies to a second conviction.
 A third means a surcharge of $1,500 per year for three years ($4,500).

 - Other fees: Drivers can also face over $500 in fees associated with a DUI conviction, including contributions to the Safe Neighborhood Services Fund (SNSF), Drunk Driving Enforcement Fund (DDEF), and the Alcohol Education and Rehabilitation Fund (AERF).

-First Offense (0.08 to 0.10) | First Offense (0.10+) | Second Offense | Third Offense |
+First Offense (0.08 to 0.10) | First Offense (0.10+) | Second Offense | Third Offense | |

 ---|---|---|---|---|